yohanstesfaye/yohanstesfaye/README.md

 💚 You can call me _**John**_<br/>
 💚 I am from **Ethiopia**.  <br/>
 💚 studied a **Computer Science**<br/>
-💚 I love to listen smooth musics<br/>
+💚 I love to listen to smooth music <br/>

 ## Technologies